-Source: Educational Retirement Board
+Source: Educational Retirement Board.

-The ERB also implemented GASB 68 early with its June 30, 2014 financial statements.
+The ERB also implemented GASB 68 early with its June 30, 2014, financial statements.
 GASB 68 requires the plan's participating employers to recognize their pro rata share of NPL on their balance sheets.

-ERB pensions are adjusted annually by a COLA beginning on the later of either July 1 of the year in which a member reaches age 65 or July 1 following the year a member retires.
-Senate Bill 115 (Chapter 61, Laws 2013) reduced the amount of the COLA until ERB is 100% funded.
+ERB pensions are adjusted annually by a COLA beginning on the later of either July 1 of the year in which a member reaches age 65 (for members beginning ERB membership before July 1, 2013) or age 67 (for members beginning ERB membership on or after July 1, 2013) or July 1 following the year a member retires.
+Senate Bill 115 (Chapter 61, Laws 2013) reduced the amount of the COLA until ERB is 100 percent funded.
 The amount of the adjustment is determined by the change in the Consumer Price Index ("CPI"), the retiree's pension amount and the retiree's service credit.
 Pensions cannot be decreased if there is a decrease in the CPI.